From Struggle Comes Strength: Inspiring Other Young Caregivers

 “At times, we endured days with little to no sleep because my father would stay awake throughout the night.
 We struggled to cope because we weren’t aware of the services and help available.”

 In struggling to cope, Eric realised that they needed to look for more help.
 He shares: “Eventually, after a referral from the Agency for Integrated Care (AIC), me and my family turned to AWWA and ADA for services to help support us in our caregiving journey.
 When my father’s condition deteriorated, we hired a domestic worker.
+These extra pairs of hands allowed me and my family to continue working while taking turns to care for my father.”

 The challenging experience as a young caregiver has played an integral role in shaping Eric’s career path.
 Working for the Brahm Centre, which promotes happier and healthier living, Eric uses his personal experience and the practice of mindfulness to support other caregivers emotionally by teaching them how to build mental resilience and cultivate self-care.
 The flexible work arrangements offered by his supportive employer has also allowed Eric’s career development to continue alongside caregiving.